viklund/courses/rnaseq/labs/mapping_reads.md

 If you run HISAT2 again, it can be useful to automatically redirect the mapping statistics to a file, by adding at the end of the HISAT2 command line: ``&> outDir/result.sam.info``.
 Note that this will send all messages from HISAT2 (including errors and warnings) into the specified file, so make sure to check that file!

+*Try to answer the following:*

+* How many RNA-seq read pairs were provided as input to HISAT2?
+* How many of those read pairs were mapped by HISAT2?
+* How many reads were uniquely mapped, i.e. mapped to one genomic location?
+* In general, do the alignments seem to be good?
+I.e. do they cover the entire reads and contain few mismatches?

+To answer these questions, you should look at the input to and output from HISAT2.
+You may also need to consult the [HISAT2 manual]((https://ccb.jhu.edu/software/hisat2/manual.shtm), [information about the FASTQ format](https://en.wikipedia.org/wiki/FASTQ_format) and the [SAM format specification](https://github.com/samtools/hts-specs).

 ## Mapping short reads to a reference using STAR